gematik/poc-dsr-documentation/content/en/_index.md

 Contributions welcome!
 {.h1 .text-center}

 The Device Security Rating PoC is an open-source project of the German National Digital Health Agency, gematik GmbH.
-It is part of the next generation German eHealth network (Telematics Infrastructure 2.0) and based on the TI 2.0 concept paper released in March 2023.
+It is part of the next generation German eHealth network [Telematics Infrastructure 2.0](https://www.gematik.de/media/gematik/Medien/Telematikinfrastruktur/Dokumente/gematik_Whitepaper_Arena_digitale_Medizin_TI_2.0_Web.pdf) and based on the [Zero Trust concept paper](https://fachportal.gematik.de/fileadmin/Fachportal/Downloadcenter/gemKPT_Zero_Trust_V1.0.0.pdf) released in March 2023.
 By releasing all material to the public, gematik would like to start a dialog with the civil society and industry.
 {{% /blocks/section %}}